freiremelgiz/ECE532-FinalProject/README.md

 ## Least Squares Classification
 I added a processing step to the Dataset class to convert the label vectors from the {0,+1} space to the {-1,+1} space to match the output of the sign() function.
 The first classification was a naive LeastSquares training the weight vector with the training data provided in the datasets.
 Then I classified the testing data on each dataset.
-The results are summarized in the table below:
+The results are summarized in the table below.

 | Dataset | Percent Error |
 | :----:  | :-----------: |